davidrhoden/davidrhoden-basic-netlify/timeline/hi-balls-silkscreen-sleeve.md

   - NYC

 ---
 We tried making the Hi-Balls 7" with a rudimentary silkscreen apparatus.
 (A Speedball kit.)
 It didn't work out so we found a place that did offset printing, specifically for menus, even more specifically for falafel joints.
-Those came out better, though they made no attmept to register the colors.
+Those came out better, though they made no attempt to register the colors.
 So maybe a third of the covers were unusable, we paid so little for them that it didn't really matter.

 These are the silk screen ones.
 I think four of these survive.